Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/README.md

 - Sandpit environment implements rudimentary RBAC model.
 - All resources are provisioned in the same subscription.

-## Deploying a sandpit environment
+## Deploying sandpit in Azure DevOps Pipelines

+If you want to deploy the sandpit environment into Azure DevOps pipelines, please go [here](./pipelines/README-pipelines.md).

+## Deploying with local experience

 After completing the steps from the general [configuration readme](../README.md), you can start using the sandpit deployment: